kereis/traefik-certs-dumper/README.md

 ```

 ### Change ownership of certificate and key files
-If you want to change the onwership of the certificate and keyfile because your container runs on different permissions than root, you can specify the owner of the the owner PID en GID as an environment variable.
+If you want to change the onwership of the certificate and key files because your container runs on different permissions than `root`, you can specify the UID and GID as an environment variable.
 These environment variables are `OVERRIDE_UID` and `OVERRIDE_GID`.
 These can only be integers and must both be set for the override to work.
-For instanse:
+For instance:
 ```yaml
 version: '3.7'